mukesh1811/ngx/README.md

 TODO
 #####

+lot number not mandatory - "no lot"

 duplicates in consignor and customer name. currently using id column - use name-location (5) - check in db

-after save, cursor move to first element

-lot number not mandatory - "no lot"

-token and retail

-token no | date(DDMMYYYY)
+print

 Item wise summary - split it into 2
 token: